Fashion Design BA (Hons) module details

 To keep up with ever-changing challenges and expanding markets, companies need to adapt how they work.
 Lectra®'s fashion and apparel solutions help the global fashion industry enhance their value chain and develop products with expertise, based on best practice methodologies and technologies.

 The module will expose students to Lectra® technologies used in all levels of the fashion industry and will typically include; digitising, pattern creation, digital manipulation and adjustments, virtual sewing and 3D fit simulation on virtual avatars.

 Year three (Level 6)

-The module contains a number of project briefs of varying complexity, which will cover areas including target customer and retailer, colour and fabric development and specialist styling ideas.
-Project briefs will include all relevant national and international fashion design competitions which will be set by various organisations such as British Fashion Council and ASBCI.
-Briefs will be focused towards students own individual interests as well as enhancing design, graphic and visual presentation skills.
-One of the briefs will be the “pre-collection”.
-This will afford students the opportunity to work on a collection.
-The brief will include the research, design development, fabric selection and range building of a collection of 4/6 outfits.
+The module contains various project briefs of varying complexity, which will cover areas including; target customer and retailer, colour and fabric development and specialist styling ideas.
+Project briefs will include all relevant national and international fashion design competitions.
+Briefs will be focused towards student's own individual interests as well as enhancing design, graphic and visual presentation skills.

-Students will also have options, womenswear, menswear and knitwear within their choice of projects in this module.
+Students will have options, womenswear, menswear and knitwear within their choice of projects in this module.